sagemath/trac_to_gh/Issue 9681.md

         $(INSTALL) "$(SAGE_SPKG) $(ZNPOLY) 2>&1" "tee -a $(SAGE_LOGS)/$(ZNPOLY).log"
 ```

+i.e. no such dependency is directly listed.

-then looking at MPIR I see the dependencies are only BASE and ICONV.
-But ICONV only depends on BASE, so there is nothing to force ntl to build before zn_poly.
+Then looking at MPIR I see the dependencies are only BASE and ICONV.
+But ICONV only depends on BASE, **so there is nothing to force ntl to build before zn_poly, despite zn_poly depends on ntl**

 I am aware of two other changes that are desirable in the 'deps' file too, as they add clarity.